boundenergyinnovations/web_app/README.md

 web_app_localmsg.py  -- Creates a file in the same directory as the app and stores messages with timestamp
 web_app_no_sheet.py  -- Add your own message functionality or leave out

+Work in progress: hotel_airtable_app.py   -- It's working, need to set Airtable ids, and table name in system variable or live crazy and set in file.
+Includes Google Sheets and OpenAI assistant vector database integrations.
+Set your sheet creds json file and sheet id in app file.
+The exapmle app checks name and phone number in the database, if there is a match retrieve the reservation.
+Edit as needed.

 We are using the app, if you wish to see a similar demo: https://boundenergyinnovations.com